SUG-Occ: Explicit Semantics and Uncertainty Guided Sparse Learning for Efficient 3D Occupancy Prediction: EXPERIMENTS

 \subsection{Qualitative Visualization}

+Fig. \ref{fig:projection} presents the qualitative visualizations of the explicit semantics and uncertainty guided LSS process.
+Given the input images in Fig. \ref{fig:projection}(a), the corresponding predictions of downsampled semantic segmentation and depth distributions are shown in Fig. \ref{fig:projection}(b) and (c), respectively.
+Based on these cues, the sparse view projection results are illustrated in Fig. \ref{fig:projection}(d), where different colors indicate the distance to camera plane.
+It can be observed that the proposed method effectively suppresses projections in empty regions, while preserving structurally meaningful areas.
+By jointly leveraging semantic information and depth uncertainty, the proposed method produces a more compact and informative projection space, which benefits subsequent processing.

-Fig. \ref{fig:visual} presents qualitative visualizations of the proposed method and the compared methods on the SemanticKITTI validation set.
+Fig. \ref{fig:visual} presents qualitative visualizations of the proposed method and the compared method ProtoOcc on the SemanticKITTI validation set.
 We select representative scenes and visualize the predicted 3D semantic occupancy results alongside the corresponding camera views and ground truth annotations.
 Overall, our method produces more complete and structurally consistent semantic occupancy predictions, particularly for small, dynamic, and thin structured objects.

 As illustrated in the zoomed regions, our approach shows clear advantages in predicting classes like persons, bicycle, and motorcycle.
-In contrast, the compared methods exhibit object missing or semantic confusion to varying degrees across different scenarios.
-For example, in the third scene, all the compared methods fail to detect a bicycle located farther away in the middle of the road.
-In the second scene, although a person, a bicycle, and a car are present on the right side of the camera view, some compared methods miss the bicycle while others incorrectly predict its semantics.
+In contrast, the compared method exhibit object missing or semantic confusion to varying degrees across different scenarios.
+For example, in the second scene, although a person, a bicycle, and a car are present on the right side of the camera view, the compared method incorrectly predicts the bicycle.
+In the third scene, the compared method fail to detect a bicycle located farther away in the middle of the road.
 Such errors could pose potential safety risks to autonomous driving system.
 In comparison, our proposed method handle these challenging scenes more effectively by consistently predicting clearer object extents and more accurate semantic labels.